capstone-project-beyond8/capstone-project-docs/AI-Research-Experimentation-Platform-PRD-FINAL-v1.0.md

 10. Whether evaluation datasets are internal, public benchmark, or both.
 11. Exact benchmark scoring rubric.
 12. Retention policy for uploaded datasets and raw execution output.
+13. Which structured decision provider is primary for evaluation: TypeSafe/Jev, structured LLM, or both.
+14. Default confidence threshold for automatic hypothesis selection.
+15. Default confidence threshold for automatic evidence decision.
+16. Whether first iteration uses gate-selected sub-hypothesis/direction or researcher-confirmed H1 directly.
+17. Fallback policy when decision provider fails: structured LLM, human review, or fail-closed.
+18. Which benchmark tasks have gold/rubric labels suitable for decision-gate calibration.
+19. Whether candidate hypothesis count is fixed or budget-driven.
+20. Whether human override should feed future evaluation only or also adaptive policy tuning.

 ---